NBISweden/workshop-reproducible-research/pages/tools-for-reproducible-research.md

 submitting a course application in order to establish whether the course is valid for formal credits or not.

-By accepting to participate in the course, you agree to follow the [NBIS Training Code of Conduct](COURSE_ID/pages/code-of-conduct).

 # Course fee

 A course fee of 3000 SEK will be invoiced to accepted participants.
 This